MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 :::image type="content" source="images/uefi-config-advanced-surface-arm.png" alt-text="Manage firmware settings on Surface Pro 9 with 5G" :::

+#### Surface Pro X

+With [Surface Enterprise Management Mode (SEMM)](surface-enterprise-management-mode.md), you can manage the following hardware components at the firmware level for Surface Pro X devices:

+- Wake On Power
+- IPv6 for PXE boot
+- Alternate Boot
+- Boot Order Lock
+- USB Boot
+- PXE Boot
+- Battery Limit

 To learn more about managing firmware with SEMM, see:

 - [Surface Enterprise Management Mode](surface-enterprise-management-mode.md)